-This E-mail is confidential
+This E-mail is confidential.

-Screenshot:All the alleged senders, amounts, reference numbers, Bank codes, companies, names of employees, employee positions, email addresses and phone numbers mentioned in the emails are all random.
-Some of these companies will exist and some won’t.
-Don’t try to respond by phone or email, all you will do is end up with an innocent person or company who have had their details spoofed and picked at random from a long list that the bad guys have previously found.
-The bad guys choose companies, Government departments and organisations with subjects that are designed to entice you or alarm you into blindly opening the attachment or clicking the link in the email to see what is happening.
+Don’t try to respond by phone or e-mail; all you will do is end up with an innocent person or company who have had their details spoofed and picked at random from a long list that the bad guys have previously found.
+The bad guys choose companies, Government departments and organisations with subjects designed to entice you or alarm you into blindly opening the attachment or clicking the link in the e-mail to see what is happening.

-Please read our How to protect yourselves page for simple, sensible advice on how to avoid being infected by this sort of socially engineered malware.
+Please read our How to protect yourselves page for simple, sensible advice on avoiding being infected by this sort of socially engineered malware.

-This is another one of the files that unless you have “show known file extensions enabled“, can easily be mistaken for a genuine DOC / PDF / JPG or other common file instead of the .EXE / .JS file it really is, so making it much more likely for you to accidentally open it and be infected.
+This is another one of the files that unless you have “show known file extensions enabled“, can easily be mistaken for a genuine DOC / PDF / JPG or other common files instead of the .EXE / .JS file it is, so making it much more likely for you to accidentally open it and be infected.

-Be very careful with email attachments.
-All of these emails use Social engineering tricks to persuade you to open the attachments that come with the email.
+Be very careful with e-mail attachments.
+All of these e-mails use Social engineering tricks to persuade you to open the attachments that come with the e-mail.
 Whether it is a message saying “look at this picture of me I took last night” and it appears to come from a friend or is more targeted at somebody who regularly is likely to receive PDF attachments or Word .doc attachments or any other common file that you use every day.

-Never just blindly click on the file in your email program.
-Always save the file to your downloads folder, so you can check it first.
-Many malicious files that are attached to emails will have a faked extension.
-That is the 3 letters at the end of the file name.
-Unfortunately windows by default hides the file extensions so you need to Set your folder options to “show known file types.
-Then when you unzip the zip file that is supposed to contain the pictures of “Sally’s dog catching a ball” or a report in word document format that work has supposedly sent you to finish working on at the weekend, or an invoice or order confirmation from some company, you can easily see if it is a picture or document & not a malicious program.
+Unfortunately, by default, windows hide the file extensions, so you need to Set your folder options to “show known file types.
+Then when you unzip the zip file that is supposed to contain the pictures of “Sally’s dog catching a ball” or a report in a word document format that work has supposedly sent you to finish working on at the weekend or an invoice or order confirmation from some company, you can easily see if it is a picture or document & not a malicious program.

 If you see .JS or .EXE or .COM or .PIF or .SCR or .HTA .vbs, .wsf , .jse .jar at the end of the file name DO NOT click on it or try to open it, it will infect you.

-While the malicious program is inside the zip file, it cannot harm you or automatically run.
-When it is just sitting unzipped in your downloads folder it won’t infect you, provided you don’t click it to run it.
-Just delete the zip and any extracted file and everything will be OK.
 You can always run a scan with your antivirus to be sure.
-There are some zip files that can be configured by the bad guys to automatically run the malware file when you double click the zip to extract the file.
-If you right click any suspicious zip file received, and select extract here or extract to folder ( after saving the zip to a folder on the computer) that risk is virtually eliminated.
-Never attempt to open a zip directly from your email, that is a guaranteed way to get infected.
-The best way is to just delete the unexpected zip and not risk any infection.
+Some zip files can be configured by the bad guys to automatically run the malware file when you double click the zip to extract the file.
+If you right-click any suspicious zip file received and select extract here or extract to folder ( after saving the zip to a folder on the computer), that risk is virtually eliminated.